 There are a host of excellent lodges dotted along the coast, offering wonderful holidays for different occasions: families, singles, honeymooners, activity-seekers, and more … so we'll be happy to recommend a good fit for your preferences and budget.

 Unlike some of the inland safari destinations that can be decidedly cool at certain times of the year, the Kenyan coast is seriously tropical.
-Warm and temperate all year round, it can get blisteringly hot and humid at midday, especially in the height of summer (November to February).
-Fortunately, there's often a gentle on-shore breeze to keep things cool; which can pick up considerably at times to please the wind- and kite surfers.
-The ocean temperature stays warm all year round, ranging from 23 - 27°C (73 - 80°F).
+Warm and temperate all year round, it can get blisteringly hot and humid at midday, especially in the height of summer from November to February.
+Fortunately, there's often a gentle on-shore breeze to keep things cool; which can pick up considerably at times to please the wind- and kitesurfers.
+The ocean temperature stays warm all year round, ranging from 23°C - 27°C (73°F - 80°F).
 As with anywhere in Kenya, the sun is fierce and a good sunscreen is a necessity, not an option.

-Although the 'hub' of Kenya's coast and East Africa's busiest port, Mombasa is steamy, shabby and run down, with not many redeeming factors.
-For the intrepid explorers, the old city alleys are quite fun to browse through and the 16th-century Portuguese Fort Jesus makes an interesting visit.
+Although the 'hub' of Kenya's coast and East Africa's busiest port, Mombasa is steamy, shabby and run-down, with not many redeeming factors.
+For the intrepid explorers, the old city alleys are quite fun to wander through and the 16th century Portuguese Fort Jesus makes an interesting visit.
 Most of the touristy hotels are in its northern suburbs.

 The exotic Lamu archipelago includes a series of alluring islands; the main one is, of course, Lamu and nearby Manda island hosts the area's airstrip.
-Life here is slow and unhurried with influences from ancient Arab and African influences and traditions very much in evidence.
-Very remote and rustic with virtually no cars or roads on the islands, it's a tranquil escape from modern life stresses. *See Safety Caution below
+Life here is slow and unhurried; influences from ancient Arab and African cultures and traditions are very much in evidence.
+Very remote and rustic with virtually no cars or roads on the islands, it's a tranquil escape from modern life stresses. *See Safety Precaution below.

 Most countries have issued a travel warning to avoid the area around the Kenya-Somalia border, especially coastal areas like Lamu, where regional security and kidnapping incidences have occurred.
 However, this high-risk zone is isolated and poses no threat to tourists.
 In fact, millions of visitors safely flock to safari and beach destinations in Kenya each year.
 Please note that we are constantly updated on news and political situations in all countries we arrange safaris to.
 Your safety is paramount to us and we do everything possible to keep you safe and informed at all times.